 According to many, this is analogous to the different religions of the world — they are describing the same thing in radically different ways.
 Thus one should conclude that no individual religion has a corner on truth, but that all should be viewed as essentially equally valid.

-If God is infinite and we are finite, it is reasonable to believe that none of us can fully capture His nature.
+If God is infinite and we are finite, they maintain, it is reasonable to believe that none of us can fully capture his nature.

 But does this elephant analogy demonstrate the truth that all religions lead to God?
 To conclude that it does would ignore several points: